 Most people readily comply with financial orders made by the court, whether the order has been negotiated by agreement or made by a Judge following a contested hearing.
-In some cases, however, steps have to be taken to make one of the parties (the defaulting party) obey the order.
-The courts have a wide range of remedies, which include:

 It is sometimes necessary to enforce orders overseas.
-A variety of conventions exist which provide for the registration and enforcement of maintenance orders made in this country abroad and vice-versa.
+A variety of conventions exist which provide for the registration, recognition and enforcement of maintenance orders made in this country abroad and vice-versa.
 This is known as reciprocal enforcement.
 Under some treaties maintenance is defined purely as periodical payments.
 Under others, it also includes capital lump sums.
 The reciprocal enforcement proceedings available in each case depend on the terms of the convention or other arrangements in place between this country and the other country concerned.

 In the absence of reciprocal enforcement arrangements, it is necessary to commence a fresh civil action in the court of the country concerned, seeking enforcement of the English judgment.
 Enforcement by this method is generally limited to enforcement of lump sum or costs orders.
 These proceedings are generally speaking not available for maintenance orders, because such orders are liable to retrospective variation by the English court on the application of the defaulting party, if the court considers that it would be unfair to enforce the order because of a change of circumstances.

 Why Dawson Cornwell?